Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 * MLP + parse projection
 * code available (jPTDP) for python using Dynet (cpu + gpu support)

-The numbers in the table above are based on the pretrained model.
-TODO: retrain on larger dataset

 ## [ALPINO](http://www.let.rug.nl/vannoord/alp/Alpino/)

 Alpino is a dependency parser for Dutch, developed in the context of the PIONIER Project Algorithms for Linguistic Processing.
 The software is available under the conditions of the Gnu Lesser General Public License.

 ## [Dupira](https://ivdnt.org/downloads/taalmaterialen/tstc-dupira)